 #SQLHELP on Twitter.
 The number of people chipping in to help here is just amazing.

 Keeps Oracle on its toes.
 Competition is always good.
 And let’s face it, DB2 and Sybase aren’t really pushing Oracle to do much.
 SQL Server is.
 BIG TIME.
-If I were to build a new solution today as a startup, I would be hard pressed to justify the additional expense of Oracle. — Thank goodness for MySQL!
+The customers win out on both sides when there’s good competition.

 Most SQL runs great out of the box.
 Tuning happens, but it’s not the headache it is other places.